Nilspace factors for general uniformity seminorms, cubic exchangeability and limits: Introduction

 The only other results in the direction of Theorems \ref{thm:ergthyapp} and \ref{thm:HKgen}, apart from \cite[Theorem 10.1]{HK}, are those of Bergelson, Tao and Ziegler in the abelian setting \cite{BTZ}, which focus on actions of infinite-dimensional vector spaces $\mb{F}_p^{\infty}$.
-The possibility of structural results such as our Theorem \ref{thm:ergthyapp}, concerning nilpotent measure-preserving group actions, was evoked in \cite[p.
-1540]{BTZ}.
+The possibility of structural results such as our Theorem \ref{thm:ergthyapp}, concerning nilpotent measure-preserving group actions, was evoked in \cite[p.\ 1540]{BTZ}.
+(In the setting of topological dynamics, compact nilspaces also appear in recent structure theorems related to group actions, in \cite{GGY}.)

 In the analysis of limits of multiple ergodic averages, one of the main strategies is based on using uniformity seminorms to control such averages, and on analyzing characteristic factors for these seminorms; see \cite[\S 2.6]{Fra}.
 (Other strategies include that of Ziegler in \cite{Ziegler}, which isolates characteristic factors in a different way.)
 Theorems \ref{thm:ergthyapp}, \ref{thm:HKgen} contribute to an extension of this strategy to nilpotent group actions, by enabling a reduction of the problem, for a family of averages including those in \cite{HK}, to the analysis of these averages on nilspaces, or even on nilmanifolds (when Theorem \ref{thm:HKgen} is applicable).
 This reduction is not treated in this paper; see Remark \ref{rem:ergavs}.